luxuriance19/magenta/magenta/models/music_vae/README.md

 ## MusicVAE: A hierarchical recurrent variational autoencoder for music.

-MusicVAE learns a latent space of musical sequences, providing different modes of interactive musical creation, including:
+[MusicVAE][blog] learns a latent space of musical sequences, providing different modes of interactive musical creation, including:

 * random sampling from the prior distribution,
 * interpolation between existing sequences,
-* manipulation of existing sequences via a [latent constraint model](https://goo.gl/STGMGx).
+* manipulation of existing sequences via a attributes vectors.

 For short sequences (e.g., 2-bar "loops"), we use a bidirectional LSTM encoder and LSTM decoder.
 For longer sequences, we use a novel hierarchical LSTM